lu22do/a-frame-minecraft-tutorial/README.md

 ## Step 4: Delete a block

-To remove a block that was added earlier, we add a 'delBox()' method that we invoke when any of the controllers' grip button is pressed.
+Now, to remove a block that was added earlier, we add a 'delBox()' method that we invoke when any of the controllers' grip button is pressed.
+In that method, we go through all the `<a-box>` elements of the DOM and delete the one whose position match with the controller's position.

 ```Javascript
 function delBox(position) {